jeffjbowie/RE/README.md

 # RE

-A collection of malicious payloads which have been reversed for analysis, from actual Incident Response calls.
+A collection of malicious payloads from Incident Response engagements, which have been reversed for analysis.